idio-lang/DIPS/source/implementing-idio/extensions/JSON5.rst

 .. aside::

-   Hopefully the web page a nice musical score glyph!
+   Hopefully the web page shows a nice musical score glyph!
 My source text has the usual box with 01F and 3BC and :program:`xterm` is showing a box with a question mark.

-   My choice of X11 font, obviously, but I'm that human reading that JSON.
+   That's the result of my choice of X11 font and utilities, obviously, but I am that human reading that JSON as though it was meant for me...

 Another string-issue is that we are unable to reproduce any of the original escapes from the input stream.
 The `Example 2